blurer/vpn-docker-dns/README.md

 Go into Portinaer and change the network for the dns and portainer containers to be on ``proxy-default`` or whatever the name of the proxy network is.

-Now go to NginxProxyManager and create a ``Add Proxy Host``
+Now go to NginxProxyManager and create a ``Add Proxy Host``, below is an example for dns.

-Example for dns:

 Details tab:
 * Domain Names: dns.example.com